 - Client Relationships: Build strong connections through excellent service and regular communication.

-- Technology: Invest in essential tools like an Applicant Tracking System (ATS) to streamline operations.
+- Technology: Invest in essential tools, such as an Applicant Tracking System (ATS), to streamline operations.

 - Market Adaptability: Stay flexible to changes in demand and focus on niche services to stand out early.